arcadien/docker-phabricator/ADVANCED-CONFIG.md

 - `OVERRIDE_PHABRICATOR_BRANCH` - Changes the Git branch or commit to use for the Phabricator repository.
 - `OVERRIDE_ARCANIST_URI` - Changes the Git URI to clone Arcanist from.
 - `OVERRIDE_ARCANIST_BRANCH` - Changes the Git branch or commit to use for the Arcanist repository.
-- `OVERRIDE_LIBPHUTIL_URI` - Changes the Git URI to clone libphutil from.
-- `OVERRIDE_LIBPHUTIL_BRANCH` - Changes the Git branch or commit to use for the libphutil repository.

 For example: